akavel/garden/ironsworn-easing.md

    while toying with the game is probably the most important "product" that Starforged has a chance to buy you
    (any "written story" being very optional secondary one);
+ - experiment (with rules, etc.). the more you experiment, the more you will learn and increase your understanding and "feel" of the system, and how *you personally* most like to use it. your preferences and style will differ from others', and there is no other way to learn them than through experimenting.
  - "JUST TRY" — acting on this minimal invitation seems to go fine.